View all web browser and mobile devices available in our cloud-based test lab.

 It’s that time of year again.
 After stuffing your face with pumpkin pie, tolerating those relatives who ask overly personal questions, and sipping some warm apple cider, it’s time to prepare for Black Friday.

 For businesses around the world, Black Friday is both an exciting and highly pressured time.
-Even with the addition of Cyber Monday, Black Friday was still the most popular shopping day of Thanksgiving Weekend in 2018 with 14.8 million online sales processed.
+Even with the addition of Cyber Monday, Black Friday is still the most popular shopping day of Thanksgiving Weekend.
+Stores processed 14.8 million online sales in 2018, and that number has only continued to increase.
 The competition among companies during this time is especially high as well.
 The smallest issue problems with a company’s website will have prospective customers moving on immediately to their competitors.

 Many companies have already been preparing frantically to handle this surge of traffic and purchases on their websites, from confirming fast loading times to visual testing.
 Test automation can also play a helpful role in making sure that important processes are functioning properly before the big day.
 Here are some important test automation checks to do before Black Friday to make sure that the day passes smoothly and seamlessly.

 Especially at peak shopping times like Black Friday, it’s critical to do end-to-end testing to confirm that all of your core processes are working as they should.
 This is especially important when it comes to processes that include holiday promotions.

 If you are adding a new holiday promo field to a process where it normally doesn’t exist, remember to add this step in your tests so you don’t deal with unnecessary test breakage.
 If the field to add a promo code exists already within your tests, make sure that the code is recognized within your critical tests as well.